Girl names ending in et are the It Girls of the twenty-first century.

 INGARET

-A reader favorite, Ingaret is most likely a cousin to the Welsh Angharad, with the amazing meaning “much loved.”
+A reader favorite, Ingaret is most likely another cousin to the Welsh Angharad, with the amazing meaning “much loved.”
 But Inga is a very common name element in Old Norse – and in Scandi languages today – so it’s possible there’s more than one story behind this name.

 ISABETTE